 If we fast-forward 17 years,’ continues Jain, ‘Unilever itself was threatened with a $143 billion (€116 billion) merger approach by Kraft Heinz, a rival US food company.
 Unilever’s CEO Paul Polman, who joined the company in 2009, made strong statements on the issue of sustainability.
 He emphasised that Unilever was running not on a quarterly basis and that some of the challenges it faced were more long term in nature.
 Polman believed that a merger with Kraft Heinz would result in a massive cost-cutting exercise to make Unilever financially viable for its new investors post-merger.

 While Polman agreed that Unilever needed a cost-restructuring plan, he was quoted as saying: “I have to find a balance between not giving up on our long-term sustainable compounding model.
-Seventy per cent of our shareholders have been with us for seven years, and 85 per cent of them say that sustainability is very important.
+Seventy per cent of our shareholders have been with us for seven years, and 85 per cent of them say that sustainability and social responsibility are very important.
 They know that you need to have a responsible contract with society to take costs out of your system, to lower risk, to attract the right people.
 People understand the benefit.”’

 Unilever successfully avoided the merger.
 For Prof. Jain, the underlying logic is that if a company perceives a specific stakeholder or stakeholder concern as critical, their executives will exhibit consistency in their communications towards them and intensify their efforts to find an agreeable solution, particularly in case of crises and threats.